Improve Process Efficiencies and Save Time

 Conduct an in-person or web meeting with your subcontractors to review your template or data entry view.
 This meeting can be conducted individually with each subcontractor or as a group.
 Why do this?
 It provides an opportunity for the subcontractors to ask questions.
 As part of the discussion, you may realize you need to add an extra column or two to capture other cost estimate factors you didn’t think about.
 Or, you may discover one of the subcontractors had a completely different interpretation of your instructions.
 This helps to ensure all parties come to a common agreement about the data requirements, formats, and other details.

 5. Save and Reuse Templates

 Save and reuse your subcontractor data import templates.
 This helps the next cost estimator – or you.
 In most cases, it is faster and easier to start with something used on another proposal and tailor it for the next one.
 Treat it as an opportunity to continually improve the subcontractor templates.
 Recording what cost estimate factors were collected on other proposals improves the quality of the BOE data details – you know what to ask for on a similar proposal.
 You can also use the cost estimate template as a basis to collect the subcontractor’s weekly or monthly time phased performance data during the execution phase of a project.
-With BOEMax and ProjSteam’s companion EVMax toolset, you can easily create a library of subcontractor data import templates you can use for the proposal and execution phases of your project.
+With BOEMax basis of estimate software and ProjSteam’s companion EVMax earned value management tools, you can easily create a library of subcontractor data import templates you can use for the proposal and execution phases of your project.

 Interested in seeing how you can use BOEMax to simplify your process for incorporating subcontractor data into your cost estimate for your next proposal?
 Call us today to schedule a demo.